Opposition futile Trump wants to govern with these hardliners and loyal companions

 What role does Robert F. Kennedy play?

-The environmentalist and anti-vaccination activist is actually a scion of the Democratic Party and surprisingly made a name for himself as a supporter of Trump during the 2024 election campaign.
+The environmentalist and anti-vaccination activist is actually a scion of the Democratic Party and surprisingly made a name for himself as a supporter of Trump in the 2024 election campaign.
 Kennedy left his party to run for the presidency as an independent candidate.
 He later supported Trump and wants to influence healthcare policy.

 In recent weeks, he has spoken of taking control of the US Department of Agriculture or gaining the power to reorganize the health authorities.
 He stated that once in office, Trump would push local water suppliers to remove fluoride from drinking water - one of the great achievements of US public health in the last century.
 Trump will also allow him to investigate the safety of vaccines, about which he has spread widely debunked theories.